gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Components.MatchLocalPosition.md

 ## MatchLocalPosition.transformToCopy Field

-Other transform to constantly copy the scale from
+Other transform to constantly copy the local position from

 ```csharp
 public Transform transformToCopy;